snowflake-cost-optimization

 3. Adjust Default Query Timeout Value

-A runaway query can wreak havoc on your Snowflake bill.
 The default query timeout value acts as a safety net, terminating excessively long queries that could incur high costs.
 Review and adjust this value based on your typical query runtime.

 A balanced approach is critical: too low a timeout can disrupt legitimate queries, while too high can lead to wasted credits on inefficient queries.